A Guided Walking Holiday in Cork & Kerry

 Included / Excluded

-You will be collected at Dublin Airport at 10 am by the Footfalls Tour Guide.
+You will be collected at Dublin Airport by your Footfalls Tour Guide at 10 am.

-On route to the Beara Peninsula in Cork, we will stop to visit the famous Rock of Cashel and will explore the ruins and the quaint town of Cashel for about an hour.
-We will stay overnight in Castetownbere.
+En route to the Beara Peninsula in Cork, we will stop to visit the famous Rock of Cashel and will explore the ruins and the quaint town of Cashel for about an hour.
+We will stay overnight in Castletownbere.

 We will stay overnight in Castletownbere.